nogibjj/Rust-Mini-Projects-Shuhao/README.md

 ## Week6 - Strong Password Generator
 - Return a random generated a 16-byte long strong password.

+## Week7 - synonym
+- Give me a word, and I will give you the synonyms of this word.

 ### References

 * [rust-cli-template](https://github.com/kbknapp/rust-cli-template)